Archibald Campbell (British Army officer, born 1739)

-Sir Archibald Campbell KB (21 August 1739 – 31 March 1791) served as governor of Georgia, Jamaica, and Madras.
-He was a major Scottish landowner, Heritable Usher of the White Rod for Scotland and politician who sat in the House of Commons between 1774 and 1791.
+Sir Archibald Campbell KB (21 August 1739 – 31 March 1791) was a British Army officer, colonial administrator and politician who served as governor of Georgia, Jamaica, and Madras.
+He was also a major landowner in Scotland and a White Rod who sat in the House of Commons of Great Britain between 1774 and 1791.

 Birth

 Archibald was baptized 24 August 1739 at Inveraray, Scotland.
 He was the second son of James Campbell (1706–1760) 3rd of Tuerechan (8th Chief of Tearlach, descended from Clan Campbell of Craignish), Commissary of the Western Isles of Scotland, and Elizabeth (died 1790), daughter of James Fisher, Provost of Inveraray.
 He grew up with his family at Dunderave Castle, and enjoyed the patronage of both Archibald Campbell, 3rd Duke of Argyll and Henry Dundas, 1st Viscount Melville.

 Early career

 Educated at Glasgow University, and afterwards at the Royal Military Academy, Woolwich.
 In 1758, he was commissioned into the Royal Engineers.
 He served with them in the Seven Years' War and was wounded at the Siege of Quebec.
 He participated in a number of raids along the coast of France, as well as in expeditions in the West Indies.
 A decade later, in 1768, Colonel Campbell, was made chief engineer of the British East India Company at Bengal, and was successfully employed by the company to head the works on Fort William in Calcutta.

 In Calcutta, Campbell laid the foundation of his wealth.
 With Captain Henry Watson, he privately invested in a dockyard at Kidderpore, and the two men acted as contractors for building and repairing ships until the government bought their concern.
 He also made a fortune trading in silk.
 Campbell used his wealth to become a major landowner in his native Argyll.
 He spent over £30,000 purchasing the estates of the Island of Danna, Inverneill, Knap, Taynish, and Ulva.
 He also purchased the houses of Inverkeithing and Queensferry.

 In 1774, after an unusually bitter electoral battle with Colonel James Masterton (1715–1777), of Newton, Colonel Archibald Campbell (now styled 'of Inverneill') became the Member of Parliament for the Stirling Burghs, aided by his guardian, Viscount Melville.
 James Boswell acted as Campbell's legal advisor.